majioa/contest_availability/README.md

 just one property, for simplicity reasons.

 We've set up some basic infrastructure with rspec, sqlite and the sequel gem.
-Note that the tests are failing.
-You can use other libraries for testing or database access if you wish, it's just that we won't set that up for you.
+After installing all dependencies you should be able to run the tests with either `rake` or `rspec`.
+Note that they are failing.

 You should be able to complete the task in around 1h.
 If it takes you longer, rethink your approach: there might be a simpler way.